jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/1/1b/%E0%B8%A5%E0%B8%B9%E0%B8%81%E0%B8%95%E0%B8%B8%E0%B9%89%E0%B8%A1%E0%B8%98%E0%B8%A3%E0%B8%A3%E0%B8%A1%E0%B8%8A%E0%B8%B2%E0%B8%95%E0%B8%B4.gif" alt="Swinging Pendulum" title="Image Source: https://en.wikipedia.org/wiki/File:%E0%B8%A5%E0%B8%B9%E0%B8%81%E0%B8%95%E0%B8%B8%E0%B9%89%E0%B8%A1%E0%B8%98%E0%B8%A3%E0%B8%A3%E0%B8%A1%E0%B8%8A%E0%B8%B2%E0%B8%95%E0%B8%B4.gif" width = "25%" align="right" style="padding-right: 20px;">

 I think it's more than Coupling and Cohesion being interrelated.
 Rather than being two related concepts, I think they are two measurements of the same concept.
-Coupling and Cohesion are about dependency and knowledge at distances.
+Coupling and Cohesion are about dependency and knowledge at a distance.
 Coupling would be dependency at greater distances.
 Cohesion would be dependency at lesser distances.
 Coupling and Cohesion could be thought of as inverses describing the same thing but in two different terms.

-It's like [wavelength](https://en.wikipedia.org/wiki/Wavelength) and [frequency](https://en.wikipedia.org/wiki/Frequency) are inverse measurements of the same wave concept.
+It's like how [wavelength](https://en.wikipedia.org/wiki/Wavelength) and [frequency](https://en.wikipedia.org/wiki/Frequency) are inverse measurements of the same wave concept.
 Coupling and Cohesion are not binary distinctions.
-They are on a spectrum.
-That's why

-It's sort of like wavelength and frequency being two representations of the same concept.
-Except that coupling and cohesion are not binary distinctions.
 They are on a spectrum.
 That's why __loose-coupling/high-cohesion__ and __tight-coupling/low-cohesion__ tend to be paired together.
 They are representing the same basic concept of dependency and knowledge at a distance but doing so with different measurements.

 # Economics of Coupling and Cohesion
 Why should we care about coupling and cohesion?
 If we never have to modify our code again, then we don’t care.
 But as we all know, code is rarely frozen.
 We almost always need to modify code as business needs change.
 The degree of coupling and cohesion will determine how complex the modification will be and how long it will take.